-Thank You and Congratulations on purchasing the OUTLAW PRO COMP!
-Within this kit you will find a race winning car with over 26 years worth of CUSTOM WORKS design and quality.
+Thank You and Congratulations on purchasing the INTIMIDATOR SE3!
+Within this kit you will find a race winning car with over 25 years worth of CUSTOM WORKS design and quality.
 In order for you to realize this race car's winning potential it is important to follow the written text along with the pictures included.
 The steps required to build this car are very easy, as long as you read before you build.

-The instructional format for building this car is to assemble each bag in alphabetical order.
-There you will find all of the small parts needed for that step.
-Bigger parts and unique parts are packaged together in one common bag, look for these items here.
+The instructional format for building this car is to open each bag in alphabetical order.
 Each bag of parts will be broken down into "Steps" thru the manual.
-All hardware needed to complete all steps for each separate bag will be found in each individual bag.
+All parts and hardware needed to complete all steps for each separate bag, will be found in each individual bag.
 There is no need to steal screws from other bags.
+In the rare event you need to look in a different bag for a certain part, it will be noted clearly in the instructions.